 Batteries are heavy and can cause an injury.
 Use care to avoid injury.
-A single trained operator should perform the battery exchange, while other personnel remain clear.
-DO NOT put hands, arms, feet, or legs between the battery and solid objects.
+DO NOT put hands, arms, feet and or legs between the battery and a solid object.

 Make sure the capacity of the crane and spreader bar is greater than the weight of the battery.
 The weight of the battery is normally shown on the battery case.
 The maximum battery weight is shown on the lift truck Nameplate.
 The spreader bar must NOT be made of metal or it must have insulated straps.